-Confirmation of your representation: In order to be eligible to view this Offering Circular or make an investment decision with respect to any securities, you must be either (1) QIBs or (2) non-U.S. persons (within the meaning of Regulation S under the Securities Act).
-By accepting the email and accessing this Offering Circular, you shall be deemed to have represented to the Initial Purchasers named herein that (1) you and any customers you represent are either (a) QIBs or (b) non-U.S. persons (within the meaning of Regulation S under the Securities Act); and (2) that you consent to delivery of such Offering Circular by electronic transmission.
+Confirmation of your representation: In order to be eligible to view this Offering Circular or make an investment decision with respect to any securities, you must be either (1) QIBs or (2) non-U.S. persons (within the meaning of Regulation S under the Securities Act) outside the U.S. By accepting the email and accessing this Offering Circular, you shall be deemed to have represented to the Initial Purchasers named herein that (1) you and any customers you represent are either (a) QIBs or (b) non-U.S. persons (within the meaning of Regulation S under the Securities Act) and the electronic mail address that you have given to us and to which this e-mail has been delivered is not located in the United States, its territories and possessions (including Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, Wake Island and the Northern Mariana Islands), any State of the United States or the District of Columbia; and (2) that you consent to delivery of such Offering Circular by electronic transmission.